MarkHoeber/tools-tech-syllabus/source/sphinx.rst

 Part 2
 =========

 Look back to the last class on :ref:`RST`.
-Review the files in |RST Templates Repository|, and the files your created as part of that assignment.
+Review the files in :xref:`RST Templates Repository`, and the files your created as part of that assignment.

 You can use the content of those files.
 Add them into the your fork of the repository, or copy the content into the files that are already part of the Sphinx project.
 The same requirements apply.